A Guide to Dunedin Fashion and One of a Kind Pieces

 263A George Street, Central Dunedin, Dunedin

 As local as they come, Charmaine Reveley produces elegant and timeless garments from her street-front store and upstairs workroom on Dunedin’s George Street.
-Her collections include luxurious fabrics (think silks, lace, fine knits, and sequin embellishments), custom made prints and classic pieces in flattering cuts - well-suited for a contemporary and romantic wardrobe.
-As well as her own unique creations, the shop stocks clothing, jewellery, and accessories from a range of brands including Nice Things, Elk, and Untouched World.
+Her collections include luxurious fabrics (think silks, lace, fine knits, and sequin embellishments), custom-made prints and classic pieces in flattering cuts – well-suited for a contemporary and romantic wardrobe.
+As well as Charmaine's unique creations, the shop stocks clothing from other high-quality brands, jewellery, accessories and home goods.
 Custom pieces can be designed to help you create the perfect à la mode look for any occasion.

 Finders Keepers Boutique